maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 Ok, so we've decided on the deployment method, but it would be so awesome to have a PaaS-like experience offered by the likes of Netlify, Vercel, Render, etc. to build and ship those containers using a nice web interface.

 Enter Coolify.
 It's an open-source <abbr>PaaS</abbr> (Platform-as-a-Service), which aims to bring that sort of quality experience to self-hosted deployment.
-Apart from a sleek dashboard, Coolify allows you to configure a webhook for each project, which will trigger a redeployment upon a push to your project's repo.
+Apart from having a sleek dashboard, Coolify allows you to configure a webhook for each project, which will trigger a redeployment upon a push to your project's repo.

-_I show the deployments tab of my personal website and a GitHub webhook deliveries page.
-I show my website's Dockerfile, explain what's going on there, set this article's draft field to false, push a commit and switch back to the webhook deliveries page and analyse the payload.
-Then I go back to the Coolify dashboard and go over the deployment logs._.
+In case you don't know what a webhook, it's really nothing more than a regular HTTP request that gets sent to the user by a third-party app upon a certain event happening on their end.
+In my case, that event is a push to the main/production/release branch of a given project's Git repository hosted on GitHub.

+When Coolify receives that request and verifies its legitimacy, it will clone the repository to obtain its source code, run the build command specified in the Coolify project's settings (in my case building the Docker image of the app that's being deployed) and if the build succeeds, it will replace the old container with a new one based on the fresh Docker image.

+Some apps are more complex, in that they require multiple dedicated containers than just the one for the website.
+Some may require its own database or some other backend service that's required for the frontend to work properly.
+That's where Docker Compose comes into play.

+It allows you to define _software stacks_ in a dedicated Compose file, where you can specify all the services that make up for your entire application, but also create dedicated Docker networks (which we'll cover in the very next section) or connect some containers to existing ones, specify volumes for persistent data storage, and more.

 ## Docker networks